zchef2k/openai_shell/README.md

 ### Usage

-Text passed after the wrapper pass to the python script for processing.
+Text passed after the wrapper will pass to the python script for processing.
 The prompt sent to OpenAI has a Linux/Bash context prepended to it.
 Try something like:

 ```$ ai find files owned by zac in the current directory```